brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 And lastly, in `mouseReleased`, add `currentPolyline.curveTo(x, y);` inside your if statement.
 This provides our necessary duplicate of our last point.

 Your lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
 Now you've got a basic polyline drawing program, but you don't have the ability to draw multiple polylines.
-For that, we will turn to [`ofPath`](http://openframeworks.cc/documentation/graphics/ofPath.html "ofPath Documentation Page").
+For that, we will turn to something called a `vector`.

+This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[Note: need to explain vector]**

+So we can use a `vector <ofPolylines>` to save our polyline brush strokes.
+When we finish a stroke, we want to add the polyline to our vector.
+So in the if statement inside of `mouseReleased`, let's add:

+	polylines.push_back(currentPolyline);

+Then we can draw our saved polylines in a different color than our current polyline.
+So your `draw` function should look like this:

+	ofBackground(0);
+	ofSetLineWidth(2);

+	ofSetColor(255);
+	for (int i=0; i<polylines.size(); ++i) {
+		ofPolyline polyline = polylines[i];
+		polyline.draw();
+	}

+	ofSetColor(255,100,0);
+	currentPolyline.draw();